Are you thinking of buying the house where you live for rent?

 And you dear reader: Are you thinking of buying the house where you live for rent?

-If your answer is yes or you have questions to clarify regarding rent with option to buy, we invite you to read this article, which we assure you will be very useful.
+If your answer is yes or you have questions regarding rent with option to buy, we invite you to read this article, which we assure you will be very useful.

 For people who live rented in Spain, this legal figure is a way of acquiring a home in which the monthly payments are an advance for the final payment.
-This is interesting because, as have calculated Infojobs y Fotocasa have calculated “We Spaniards allocate 34% of our payroll to renting an 80-square-meter home.”
-This speaking in the national average, but in many other capitals the figure can rise up to 50%, as it happens in Madrid or Barcelona.
+This is interesting because websites such as Infojobs and Fotocasa have calculated that, “[w]e Spaniards allocate 34% of our payroll to renting an 80-square-meter home.”
+This figure regards the national average, but in many other capitals the figure can rise up to 50%, as it happens in Madrid or Barcelona.

 Faced with this situation, it is normal to ask yourself: Is it worth continuing to rent or is it better to buy?